IrwinLai/Gambling-in-World-Cup/README.md

+- In front of the progam, enjoy soccers, and keep away from gambling.

 ## Are-There-Many-Upsets-in-World-Cup

 Are there many upsets (weak team beats the strong one) happened in World Cup (2014 &amp; 2018).
 This article will analyze this question in quantificational way and statistical way.
 Besides, this essay wants to find if there is any good strategy to make profit in World Cup.